mrlunchbox777/basic-setup/README.md

 # basic-setup

-Basic box setup, it's fairly customizable using powershell and will work on gui-based and headless systems.
+Basic box setup, it's fairly customizable using bash/powershell and will work on gui-based and headless systems.
 Open a pr if you want something added.

 Currently only works on Windows and Linux.